-Lychees are an extremely popular fruit from Southeast Asia that are gaining more traction around the world.
+Lychees are an extremely popular fruit from southeast Asia that are gaining more traction around the world.
 If you live in a warm enough climate, you might be lucky enough to have a tree in your backyard.
 If you do, you’re probably very interested in how and when to harvest lychee fruit.
 Keep reading to learn more about picking lychees correctly and effectively.

 When to Harvest Lychee Fruit

+Unlike many fruits, lychees do not continue to ripen after they’re picked, which means it’s important to time your harvest as well as possible.
+It can be hard to tell from sight, but ripe lychees are slightly more swollen, causing the bumps on the skin to spread out and take on an overall flatter appearance.
 A more trusted method of testing for ripeness is the taste test.
 Lychees that are ready for picking are sweet, but with a slightly acidic flavor.
-When they are under-ripe they’re more sour, and when they are overripe they’re sweeter but bland.
+When they are underripe, they’re more sour tasting, and when they are overripe, they’re sweeter but bland.
 If you’re picking your lychees just for yourself, you can harvest when the balance of flavor is exactly to your liking.

 How to Harvest Lychees